garrandall/popular-music-data/tracks/it-s-so-hard-big-punisher-donell-jones.md

 Poppin shit like a Nazi, iced out like DeBiase
 Fuck that, Liberace
 Fo'-X Versace, somebody stop me!
 Never that, SKEE-YU!
-Where my niggaz at?
+Where my niggas at?
 Uptown!
 Uptown!
 You know you feelin that
 "Cash Rule," hardcore you can dance to
 That old Biggie give me, "Onnne More Chaaaaance.."
 Take a glance and I'm off with yours with both hands take off my drawers and jerk me like the Source Awards
-I love hip-hop, I ain't even probably the best lyricist alive Terror Squad nigga stop sleepin, ooh yeah
+I love hip-hop, I ain't even probably the best lyricist alive Terror Squad nigga stop sleepin, oh yeah

 What you say your name was again?